yasircs4/wp-plg-arabic-search-enhancement/.archive/review-docs/REVIEW_COMPLIANCE_CHECKLIST.md

   - Location: `readme.txt` line 2

 #### Clarification for Reviewers:
 The plugin is being submitted by **yasircs4** (GitHub username), which is the correct owner.
-Previous references to "Yasser Nageep" or "maisra.net" in code comments are historical and the plugin has been updated to reflect the correct ownership under the yasircs4 account.
+All references now consistently use the **yasircs4** identity across all plugin files, documentation, and translation files.

 ---